vfshera/fastify-dir-routes/README.md

 A Fastify plugin that enables file system-based routing, utilizing directories to specify URL segments matched by the router.

-# [WIP]: THIS PACKAGE IS IN EARLY DEVELOPMENT SO EXPECT BREAKING CHANGES

 ## Acknowledgements

 This project builds upon Great work from the following packages: